threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=ive-read-that-threefold-built-an-operating-system-os-from-scratch-is-it-true">I've read that Threefold built an Operating System (OS) from scratch, is it true?</a></li>
 <li><a href="#faq?id=what-is-zero-os-from-threefold">What is Zero-OS from Threefold?</a></li>
 <li><a href="#faq?id=threefold-uses-quantum-safe-storage-technology-what-does-it-mean">Threefold uses Quantum Safe Storage technology, what does it mean?</a></li>
+<li><a href="#faq?id=quantum-safe-file-system-qsfs-allows-for-part-of-the-storage-to-go-down-and-it-can-self-repair-however-its-still-attached-to-a-single-vm-and-a-single-point-of-failure-can-a-qsfs-instance-be-reattached-to-another-vm-to-recover-it">Quantum Safe File System (QSFS) allows for part of the storage to go down and it can self repair, however it’s still attached to a single VM and a single point of failure.
+Can a QSFS instance be reattached to another VM to recover it?</a></li>
 <li><a href="#faq?id=where-does-the-threefold-explorer-take-its-data-from">Where does the Threefold Explorer take its data from?</a></li>
+<li><a href="#faq?id=is-there-a-way-to-see-the-threefold-grids-metrics">Is there a way to see the Threefold Grid's metrics?</a></li>
 <li><a href="#faq?id=how-can-i-connect-to-the-threefold-planetary-network">How can I connect to the Threefold Planetary Network?</a></li>
 <li><a href="#faq?id=where-can-i-download-the-threefold-planetary-network-connector">Where can I download the Threefold Planetary Network connector?</a></li>
+<li><a href="#faq?id=what-is-proof-of-capacity-used-by-threefold">What is Proof-of-Capacity used by Threefold?</a></li>
+<li><a href="#faq?id=what-is-proof-of-utilization">What is Proof-of-Utilization?</a></li>
+<li><a href="#faq?id=how-does-proof-of-utilization-work-how-is-the-threefold-token-tft-distributed-when-there-is-utilization-on-the-threefold-grid">How does Proof-of-Utilization work?
+How is the Threefold Token (TFT) distributed when there is utilization on the Threefold Grid?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=buying-and-transacting-tft">Buying and Transacting TFT</a>
 <ul>
 <li><a href="#faq?id=how-can-i-buy-tft">How can I buy TFT?</a></li>
+<li><a href="#faq?id=what-is-the-maximum-supply-of-threefold-tokens-what-is-the-current-supply-of-threefold-tokens">What is the maximum supply of Threefold tokens?
+What is the current supply of Threefold tokens?</a></li>
+<li><a href="#faq?id=how-is-the-threefold-tokentft-created-minted-threefold-token-is-a-pure-utility-token-what-does-this-mean">How is the Threefold Token(TFT) created (minted)?
+Threefold Token is a pure utility token.
+What does this mean?</a></li>
 <li><a href="#faq?id=where-can-i-find-tft-concretely-on-which-blockchains-is-tft-available">Where can I find TFT, concretely?
 On which blockchains is TFT available?</a></li>
 <li><a href="#faq?id=what-are-the-uses-for-each-different-blockchains-offering-tft">What are the uses for each different blockchains offering TFT?</a></li>
 <li><a href="#faq?id=what-is-the-interplay-between-stellar-chain-and-tf-chain">What is the interplay between Stellar Chain and TF Chain?</a></li>